jundalisay/superb/content/en/research/smith/jurisprudence/part-2/section-2/chapter-9.md

 Several political writers have published treatises to show the pernicious nature of banks and paper money.

 Thomas Mun was a London merchant.
 He published a treatise with this intention, as a reply to a book written to show the benefits of banks and paper money.
-He says that=
+He says that:
 - England will go to ruin if it is drained of its money.
 - The circulation of paper banishes gold and silver from the country.
 - With less money, we would have less goods.